Aspects and Importance of Essential Elements in Contract Law

 Oral contract

-Oral contracts are created on the basis of verbal communication by parties.
+Oral contracts are created based on verbal communication by parties.
 These agreements are supported by trust and faith.

 Impact

-This agreement is informal and uncertain in nature because there is an absence of evidence of contractual terms.
-In the situation of dispute, interpretation is made by the court in accordance with the situation which may be unfair in some situations.
+This agreement is informal and uncertain because there is an absence of evidence of contractual terms.
+In the situation of dispute, interpretation is made by the court by the situation which may be unfair in some situations.

 Written contract